Positselski duality in $\infty$-categories: General preliminaries

 \subsection{Comodules and contramodules}

 Recall that we have fixed a presentably symmetric monoidal $\infty$-category $\C$.
 Let us now construct the monads and comonads of interest for this paper.
+We want to mention that the paper \cite{hristova-jones-rumynin_2023} has been of influence for this section.

 \begin{example} Let $A\in \CAlg(\C)$ be a commutative algebra object in $\C$.
-The endofunctor $A\otimes(-)\:\C\to \C$ is a monad on $\C$.
+The algebra structure on $A$ induces an algebra structure on the endofunctor $A\otimes(-)\:\C\to \C$, hence it is a monad on $\C$---see \cite[1.15]{christ_2023}.
 By \cite[1.17]{christ_2023} the Eilenberg--Moore category of this monad is equivalent to the category of modules over $A$ in $\C$.
 As $A$ is commutative we denote this by $\Mod_A(\C)$.
 As $\C$ is presentable and the monad $A\otimes(-)$ preserves colimits, there is a right adjoint $\iHom(A,-)\:\C\to \C$.
 This is a comonad on $\C$.
 Since these form an adjoint monad-comonad pair, their Eilenberg--Moore categories are equivalent,

 see \cite[V.8.2]{maclane-moerdijk_1994} in the $1$-categorical situation.
 The $\infty$-categorical version is exactly the same, and follows from the monadicity and comonadicity of the adjunctions. \end{example}